Pranathi7864/Federated-Learning-Infrastructure/README.md

 > **“The model travels to the data — not the data to the model.”**

-Banks collaboratively train a global fraud detection model using **Federated Learning**, while **Differential Privacy** ensures that no individual transaction or customer record can ever be reconstructed.
+Financial companies collaboratively train a global fraud detection model using **Federated Learning**, while **Differential Privacy** ensures that no individual transaction or customer record can ever be reconstructed.

 ---